rhobs/observability-operator/docs/api.md

-Sigv4 allows to configures AWS's Signature Verification 4
+Sigv4 allows to configures AWS's Signature Verification 4 for the URL.
+ It requires Prometheus >= v2.26.0.
+ Cannot be set at the same time as `authorization`, `basicAuth`, or `oauth2`.

 <table>
     <thead>